OpenEvalProject/evals/manuscripts/elife-90404/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04w5etv87 CAS Key Laboratory of Mountain Ecological Restoration and Bioresource Utilization & Ecological Restoration and Biodiversity Conservation Key Laboratory of Sichuan Province, Chengdu Institute of Biology, Chinese Academy of Sciences Chengdu China
+1. CAS Key Laboratory of Mountain Ecological Restoration and Bioresource Utilization & Ecological Restoration and Biodiversity Conservation Key Laboratory of Sichuan Province, Chengdu Institute of Biology, Chinese Academy of Sciences Chengdu China ([ROR:04w5etv87](https://ror.org/04w5etv87))
-2. https://ror.org/031dhcv14 Ministry of Education Key Laboratory for Ecology of Tropical Islands, Key Laboratory of Tropical Animal and Plant Ecology of Hainan Province, College of Life Sciences, Hainan Normal University Haikou China
+2. Ministry of Education Key Laboratory for Ecology of Tropical Islands, Key Laboratory of Tropical Animal and Plant Ecology of Hainan Province, College of Life Sciences, Hainan Normal University Haikou China ([ROR:031dhcv14](https://ror.org/031dhcv14))
-3. https://ror.org/008xxew50 Department of Ecological Sciences, Vrije Universiteit Amsterdam Amsterdam Netherlands
+3. Department of Ecological Sciences, Vrije Universiteit Amsterdam Amsterdam Netherlands ([ROR:008xxew50](https://ror.org/008xxew50))

 † Corresponding author

 ## Abstract

-Recently we showed that limb movements associated with anti-parasite defenses can enhance acoustic signal attraction in male little torrent frogs ( Amolops torrentis ), which suggests a potential pathway for physical movements to become co-opted into mating displays (Zhao et al., 2022).
+Recently we showed that limb movements associated with anti-parasite defenses can enhance acoustic signal attraction in male little torrent frogs (Amolops torrentis), which suggests a potential pathway for physical movements to become co-opted into mating displays (Zhao et al., 2022).
 Anderson et al. argue for alternative explanations of our results and provide a reanalysis of part of our data (Anderson et al., 2023).
 We acknowledge some of the points raised and provide an additional analysis in support of our hypothesis.

 ## Introduction